benjystanton/benjystanton.github.io/src/about/index.md

 ## Summary

-I’m a hands-on interaction designer, product designer and user experience (UX) designer.
+I’m a hands-on interaction designer, service designer and user experience (UX) designer.
 I have experience in the public and private sector.
 I work with agile, multidisciplinary teams that care about user-centred design.

 I work with teams to: